DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

   ibm-helm/ibm-odm-prod	     25.1.0       	9.5.0.1   	IBM Operational Decision Manager
   ```

-### 3. Run the `helm install` command
+## Run the `helm install` command

 You can now install the product.
 We will use the PostgreSQL internal database and disable data persistence (`internalDatabase.persistence.enabled=false`) to avoid any platform complexity with persistent volume allocation.

-#### a.
-Installation on OpenShift using Routes

 See the [Preparing to install](https://www.ibm.com/docs/en/odm/9.5.0?topic=production-preparing-install-operational-decision-manager) documentation for more information.

 Get the [ocp-values.yaml](./ocp-values.yaml) file and install your ODM instance: